nf-core/lsmquant/docs/output.md

 - [Mat2JSON](#mat2json) - Converts `.mat`files to JSON
 - [MultiQC](#MultiQC) Aggregate report describing workflow run and tools used from the whole pipeline.
 - [Pipeline information](#pipeline-information) - Reports the metrics generated during the workflow execution

+### StageFiles

+This process stages the image files from the input directory to the pipeline's work directory.
+This step is necessary to avoid duplication of input data in the work directory, as the processes **NumorphIntensity**, **NumorphAlign**, and **NumorphStitch** require the same input data.

 ### NumorphIntensity